Draghi urges German FinMin to support growth to end low interest phase

 Draghi said fiscal measures and structural reforms geared towards boosting growth were necessary in order to end an era of low interest rates.

-The ECB's low interest rate policy has been widely criticized in Germany.
+The ECB's low interest rate policy has been widely criticised in Germany.

 Reporting by Hans-Edzard Busemann, Holger Hansen and Matthias Sobolewksi, Writing by Michelle Martin; Editing by Joseph Nasr